 - Allow the pie to cool slightly before serving.

 As you can see from the information provided in this guide, defrosting and thawing your pie is a fairly simple process.
 The primary concerns you will want to watch for are extra moisture in the crust and proper time allowance.

 Understand that working with frozen pie is typically not a “grab it and go” type of option.
 You will need a minimum of a couple of hours to ensure your pie is fully thawed and defrosted and ready to serve.

 Each of these methods affords you the option to choose what will work best for you.
 When considering your pie options, keep in mind that if you are using a pie that does not need to be heated for serving, you will need to allow the full thawing procedure detailed in Option 1.

 We hope this ultimate guide to thawing and defrosting your pie has been both useful and informative and that you now feel prepared to tackle any pie situation.
 Don’t be afraid to make your pies ahead of time to avoid the stress that comes with the process on a busy schedule.

-We are confident that with planning and following the steps we’ve provided for you in this guide that your pie will be delicious and everyone’s stomachs will thank us later!
+We are confident that by planning and following the steps we’ve provided for you in this guide your pie will be delicious and everyone’s stomachs will thank us later!

 We invite you to take a look at the common questions that we have listed below.
 We hope this will clear up any further concerns or questions that you may have regarding thawing and defrosting pie.